 The permanent staff lecturing in the Bachelor and Master Mathematics and Applied Mathematics programmes are 24 lecturers in total.
 Together with PhD students employed, the teaching staff constitutes 9.7 full-time equivalents in terms of teaching capacity.
 All lecturers are researchers in the Department of Mathematics of the Bernoulli Institute.
 About 75 % of the staff members are BKO-certified.
 Staff without BKO-certification are in the process of obtaining the certificate.
-Permanent staff members offer the lectures, whereas teaching assistants, including PhD students, guide students in the tutorials.
+Permanent staff members offer the lecturers, whereas teaching assistants, including PhD students, guide students in the tutorials.
 Guest lecturers speak in a number of courses.
 Lecturers meet regularly to discuss the programme and to adjust courses.
 Students appreciate lecturers' performances and approachability.
 The performances of teaching assistants vary, however.
 Teaching assistants may be trained, but this is not required.
 For the regular surveys of students' views on lecturers' performances, internet surveys have been adopted.
 The lecturers with whom the panel met, expressed experiencing the work load to be high but manageable.
 Faculty plans and the sector plan Mathematics will allow the programme to recruit eight extra staff members.
 In the recruitment processes, the educational capabilities are taken into account.
 Candidates do not have to give test lectures in front of students, however.

 The programme educational concept is meant to introduce students to research-based mathematics, to engage actively in the learning processes, and to learn in close interaction with lecturers.
 The compulsory courses in the curriculum are scheduled to promote community-building among students.
 The students-to-staff ratio is about 39/1 for the Bachelor and Master Mathematics and the Bachelor and Master Applied Mathematics programmes together, but this programme is small-scale.
 Study methods adopted in the programme are lectures, tutorials, seminars, colloquia and self-study.
-Tutorials are less common than in the Bachelor Applied Mathematics programme.
+Tutorials are less common than in the Bachelor Mathematics programme.
 In the lectures, staff members introduce students to the subjects addressed in the courses.
 For a number of courses, web lectures have been adopted.
 The academic advisor schedules information meetings, guides students, and assists them in drafting their study plans.
 Students may also turn to the academic advisor in case of questions or problems.
-The average student success rates are about 30 % after two years and about 70 % after three years (last five cohorts).
-Nearly no students drop out of the programme.
+The average student success rates are about 26 % after two years and about 50 % after three years (last five cohorts).
+The average drop-out rate of the programme is about 30 %, which is considerable for master programmes.

 The panel approves of the entry requirements and the admission procedures of the programme.
-As the number of incoming students is quite low, the panel recommends to try and raise the influx in the programme.
+The panel recommends to try and raise the influx in the programme, as currently the inflow of students is rather low.

 The curriculum of the programme matches the intended learning outcomes.
-The panel considers the curriculum to be solid, covering the applied mathematics discipline and specific fields within the discipline in the tracks.
+The panel considers the curriculum to be solid.
+The mathematics discipline and the specific fields in the tracks are in-depth addressed.
 In the courses, students are trained in research skills and in academic skills.
 Although the course Mathematics and its Environment is welcomed, the panel advises to strengthen the subjects of history of mathematics and ethics in the curriculum.
 The panel is pleased to hear the Faculty will recruit an expert on ethics and scientific integrity to lecture in the programme.
+The panel supports the programme intentions for the Science, Business and Policy track to align the Internship and the Master Research project and suggests to consider reverting the order, scheduling the Internship before the Master Research Project.
+This way, students may continue the research project on the same topic and with more mathematical depth.